avikde/avikde.github.io/_posts/2024-12-23-power-efficient-safe-robots.md

 ---
 layout: post
-title: Power-efficient autonomous mobile robots
+title: Power-efficient and safe mobile robots
-categories: talk travel
+categories: talk travel safety
 ---

 I gave a [talk at OSU's CoRIS seminar](https://engineering.oregonstate.edu/events/power-efficient-autonomous-mobile-robots).
 It was a joy to visit OSU's Robotics department.
 The faculty are driven to solve problems grounded in the real world, in application areas ranging from under the sea to the peak of Mt.
 Hood.